Intesa CEO says bank to return to high, sustainable dividend policy

-MILAN, March 31 (Reuters) - The head of Intesa Sanpaolo expressed confidence on Tuesday that the Italian bank would soon be able to resume its trademark high-dividend policy thanks to a strong capital position.
+MILAN (Reuters) - The head of Intesa Sanpaolo (ISP.MI) expressed confidence on Tuesday that the Italian bank would soon be able to resume its trademark high-dividend policy thanks to a strong capital position.

 Complying with regulatory calls to halt dividend payments to better cope with the economic fallout of the coronavirus crisis, Intesa has suspended a decision to pay out 3.4 billion euros in cash dividends on last year’s results.